 The simple Pick-by-Scan method of using a scanner or handheld to process picking orders is very common.
 The order information is shown on the display.
 Via the built-in scanner, the pick is acknowledged and sent to the LUCA-Server sent.
 There are various hardware products available on the market.

-Communication between the scanners and the LUCA-Server is usually realised via WiFi.
-For fixed workstations, cheaper wired solutions are also used.
+Communication between the scanners and the LUCA-Server is mostly realised via WiFi.
+In the case of fixed workplaces, cheaper wired solutions are also used.
 The scanned data is sent to the central LUCA-Server and processed.
 The connection of the hardware to the LUCA system is realised via stable and standardised interfaces.
 Communication between the LUCA-Server and the higher-level WMS and HOST systems is customised as required.

 The scanners or handhelds with built-in displays are usually very large and not ergonomic.
 Even today, the old "Motorola bones" are still in use in many warehouses.
 Today, in modern order-picking systems, we mainly use the other smart solutions, such as Pick-by-Watch, Voice Picking, etc. The old Pick-by-Scan systems can be brought up to date through retrofit projects.